-Results based on June 30, 2020, actuarial valuation adjusted to incorporate new plan assumptions and the 27.5% fiscal year 2021 fund return.
+Results based on June 30, 2021 actuarial valuation and the 0.6% fiscal year 2022 fund return.

-Exhibit 7 shows probabilistic or stochastic projections of future investment returns and the impact on future contribution rates for the State plan.
-These stochastic projections are based on VRS's capital market outlook and target asset allocation.
-Capital market outlooks are heavily influenced by the starting valuations, and after robust returns following 2021, capital market outlooks have trended downward over the next 10 years assuming further gains will be harder to come by in the near term.
-A longer-term outlook over 20 years moderates investment returns and provides a median return of approximately 6.75% based on the VRS target allocation.
-Under the "baseline" scenario, there is a 50% probability that employer contribution rates will be between 2.65% and 12.99% by fiscal year 2029 with an expected employer rate of 8.57%.
+Exhibit 13 shows probabilistic or stochastic projections of future investment returns and the impact on future contribution rates for the State plan.
+These stochastic projections are based on VRS' 2022 capital market outlook and target asset allocation.
+Capital market outlooks are heavily influenced by the starting valuations, and after robust returns in 2021, 10-year capital market outlooks have trended downward assuming further gains will be harder to come by in the near term.
+A longer-term outlook over 20 years serves to moderate investment returns and provides a median return of approximately 6.75% based on the VRS target allocation.
+Under the "baseline" scenario, there is a 50% probability that employer contribution rates will be between 7.82% and 17.42% by fiscal year 2030 with an expected employer rate of 11.38%.

-The new capital market assumptions will be the "baseline" scenario used in the scenario testing that follows later in the report.
+The 20-year capital market assumptions will be the "baseline" scenario used in the scenario testing that follows later in the report.